Ersen Martin

-Ersen Martin (born 23 May 1979) is a Turkish former professional footballer who played as a forward.

-He amassed Süper Lig totals of 256 games and 73 goals over the course of 12 seasons, in representation of ten clubs.
+Ersen Martin (23 May 1979 – 19 March 2024) was a Turkish professional footballer who played as a forward.
+He amassed a total of 256 games and 73 goals in the Süper Lig over the course of 12 seasons, representing ten different clubs.

 Club career

 Born in Marktredwitz, West Germany, Ersen started playing for 1.
 FC Nürnberg, his Bundesliga input consisting in 20 minutes in a 1–0 away loss against SC Freiburg in 1998–99.
-After that sole season he switched to Turkey, going on to represent Beşiktaş JK, Siirtspor, Göztepe AS, Denizlispor and Ankaraspor.
+After that sole season he switched to Turkey, going on to represent Beşiktaş, Siirtspor, Göztepe, Denizlispor and Ankaraspor.

 In the 2006–07 campaign, Ersen represented Trabzonspor, finishing the season as the league's eighth best-scorer and helping his team finish fourth, good enough for qualification to the UEFA Cup.
 Subsequently, he had everything arranged with La Liga club Recreativo de Huelva in August 2007, but the deal eventually collapsed and he stayed at Trabzonspor; in October, FIFA stepped in and declared Ersen a player of the Spanish side– he had dual citizenship, but that status changed with 2007 changes in German laws and so, he eventually played his first season for the Andalusians as a foreign player.

-On 3 February 2008, Ersen finally made his Recreativo debut, on a sour note as Sevilla FC won 2–1 away and he was sent off for a reckless challenge after just eight minutes as a substitute.
-On 27 April he got his first start and scored his first goal for Recre, also assisting Javier Camuñas in a 2–0 home win that sent Levante UD to the second division.
+On 3 February 2008, Ersen made his Recreativo debut in a 2–1 loss to Sevilla, during which was sent off for a reckless challenge after just eight minutes as a substitute.
+On 27 April he got his first start and scored his first goal for Recre, also assisting Javier Camuñas in a 2–0 home win that sent Levante to the second division.

 On 1 July 2009, Ersen signed a two-year deal with Sivasspor, ending speculation he would be joining Scotland's Heart of Midlothian.
-On 4 August he netted his first competitive goal for the club, in the third qualifying round of the UEFA Champions League: on the 12th minute of the second leg against R.S.C.
-Anderlecht he scored the team's first ever in the competition, in a 3–1 home victory (6–3 loss on aggregate).
+On 4 August he netted his first competitive goal for the club, in the third qualifying round of the UEFA Champions League: on the 12th minute of the second leg against Anderlecht he scored the team's first ever in the competition, in a 3–1 home victory (6–3 loss on aggregate).

 After a poor first half of 2009–10, Ersen switched to Manisaspor.
 Overall, he finished the year with no goals and his teams ranked just above the relegation zone (15th and 14th).